 General Policy Statement:

 (Credit Union) follows the guidelines set forth below regarding digital banking.
-Digital banking refers to any banking service or platform that utilizes Internet or mobile cellular network communications for providing users and members with banking services or transactions.
-In order to keep pace with members' needs and the evolution of digital banking services and solutions, the credit unions will adopt digital banking products and services understanding the risks and the need for effective risk management analysis and controls.
+Digital banking refers to any banking service or platform that utilizes the Internet or mobile cellular network communications for providing users (employees) and members with banking services or transactions.
+In order to keep pace with members' needs and the evolution of digital banking services and solutions, the Credit Union will adopt digital banking products and services, understanding the risks and the need for effective risk management analysis and controls.
 The Credit Union will employ risk management principles and practices that support the Credit Union’s strategic priorities and consider associated risks with the proper management and balance of technology.
-The critical elements of a successful digital banking ensure platformare outlined in this policy and adopted by the Board of Directors.
-The Board of Directors further instructs Management to insure all digital banking services that are offered are in compliance with applicable laws and regulations.
+The critical elements of successful digital banking are outlined in this policy and adopted by the Board of Directors.
+The Board of Directors further instructs Management to ensure all digital banking services that are offered are in compliance with applicable laws and regulations.

 STRATEGIC PLANNING.
 The Credit Union will create and maintain a strategic plan outlining the Credit Union’s use and evolution of technology.

 THREAT LANDSCAPE.
 The Credit Union understands the risks associated with digital banking.
-One form of risk is authentication that arises from expanded remote access to information systems, the different types of devices and third parties accessing information systems, use of applicable program interfaces (APIs) and increased connectivity to third parties.
-When possible, the Credit Union will utilize multi-factor authentication (MFA), combined with network segmentation and least privilege user access to mitigate the risk of unauthorized access that can result in a threat actor changing system configuration, exfiltrating data, or moving laterally within a network or system.
+One form of risk is authentication that arises from expanded remote access to information systems, the different types of devices and third parties accessing information systems, use of applicable program interfaces (APIs), and increased connectivity to third parties.
+When possible, the Credit Union will utilize multi-factor authentication (MFA), combined with network segmentation and least privileged user access, to mitigate the risk of unauthorized access that can result in a threat actor changing system configurations, exfiltrating data, or moving laterally within a network or system.

 RISK ASSESSMENT AND MITIGATION PROCESS.
 Before implementing new digital banking services, and on a periodic basis, the Credit Union will perform a risk assessment to understand and mitigate the associated risks.
-The Credit Union will review and update its risk assessment as new information becomes available (prior to implementing new digital banking services) or at least once every 12 months.
+The Credit Union will review and update its risk assessment as new information becomes available, prior to implementing new digital banking services, or at least once every 12 months.
 The risk assessment will include input from different business functions/departments throughout the Credit Union to get relevant data and perspective (e.g., cybersecurity, member service, fraud research, etc.) As part of this process, the Credit Union will do the following:

-Inventory all information systems and their components, such as hardware, operating systems, applications, infrastructure devices, APIs, data and other assets, which require authentication and access controls.
+Inventory all information systems and their components, such as hardware, operating systems, applications, infrastructure devices, APIs, data, and other assets, which require authentication and access controls.
 This inventory includes information systems provided by the Credit Union’s third parties, such as cloud service providers.

 Inventory digital banking services, members, and transactions that may warrant authentication and access controls.
-The Credit Union will include components such as membership type (business vs. consumer), transactional capabilities (bill payment, wire transfer, loan origination, etc.), member information accessed and transaction volumes.
+The Credit Union will include components such as membership type (business vs. consumer), transactional capabilities (bill payment, wire transfer, loan origination, etc.), member information accessed, and transaction volumes.
 The Credit Union will also take into consideration digital services that have shorter processing windows, push-payment capabilities, and limited fraud management functionality.

-Identify digital banking members engaged in transactions that who present a higher risk of financial loss or potential breach of information for which enhanced authentication controls are warranted.
-This may include transactions with a higher dollar amount, large volume, the sensitivity and amount of information accessed, the irrevocability of the transactions and the likelihood and impact of fraud.
+Identify digital banking members engaged in transactions which present a higher risk of financial loss or potential breach of information for which enhanced authentication controls are warranted.
+This may include transactions with higher dollar amounts, large volume users, the sensitivity and amount of information accessed, the irrevocability of the transactions, and the likelihood and impact of fraud.

-Identify all users, including employees, service accounts, and users of third parties that access the Credit Union’s information systems and data.
-Consider functionality, criticality, and associated risks of information systems and data, along with user access rights or permission.
+Identify all users, including employees, service accounts, and users from third parties that access the Credit Union’s information systems and data.
+Consider functionality, criticality, and associated risks to information systems and data, along with user access rights or permissions.